martdegraaf/martdegraaf.github.io/src/blog/content/posts/apply-ip-restrictions-application-firewall/index.md

 For the first condition, we will add a rule that matches the `Host` in the `RequestHeaders`, this has to match the given domain.
 I chose for `BeginsWith` because I would not want people to make mistakes and possibly take down all domains.

 #### Condition 2 - Is the IP address in the whitelist?

-For the second condition, we will add a rule that matches the `RemoteAddr`, this has to **NOT** match the given IP addresses.
-I chose for `BeginsWith` because I would not want people to make mistakes and possibly take down all domains. please note the `negationConditon: true` to make sure the rule is matched when the IP address is **not** in the list.
+For the second condition, we will add a rule that matches the `RemoteAddr`, this has to **NOT** match the given IP addresses. please note the `negationConditon: true` to make sure the rule is matched when the IP address is **not** in the list.

 ```bicep {linenos=table,file="WAFPolicyExclusions.bicep",fileLines="21-55"}